simon-ritchie/apysc/docstring_markdowns/apysc/_time/timer.md

 **[Parameters]**

 - `delay`: int or float or Int or Number or FPS
-  - A delay between each handler's calling in milisecond or FPS value.
+  - A delay between each handler's calling in milliseconds or FPS value.

 <hr>